Glasgow City Council: Leadership

 The council is ceremonially headed by the Lord Provost of Glasgow, who convenes meetings of the council and performs associated tasks as a general civic leader.
 The role dates from the 15th century.
 Since 1893, when the city was made a county of itself, the Lord Provost has also acted as Lord Lieutenant of the city.
 The current Lord Provost, elected in May 2022 after that month's election, is Jacqueline McLaren.

 Political leadership is provided by the leader of the council.
-The council changed from an executive-led governance system to a committee-led system in September 2017, with the leader of the council since then chairing the City Administration Committee.
+The first leader following the 1996 reforms, Bob Gould, was the last leader of Strathclyde Regional Council.
+The city council changed from an executive-led governance system to a committee-led system in September 2017, with the leader of the council since then chairing the City Administration Committee.
 The leaders since 1996 have been: